CRMDS/Kinetic-Injury-Triage/README.md

 # Kinetic-Injury-Triage

-This repository contains the full pipeline for the paper Classification of Kinetic-Related Injury in Hospital Triage Data Using NLP, published in Advanced Data Mining and Applications: 21st International Conference, ADMA 2025, Kyoto, Japan, October 22–24, 2025, Proceedings, Part III — Lecture Notes in Computer Science (LNCS, vol. 16199), Lecture Notes in Artificial Intelligence subseries, © 2026, Springer Nature, [ADMA](https://link.springer.com/book/10.1007/978-981-95-3459-3).
+This repository contains the full pipeline for the paper Classification of Kinetic-Related Injury in Hospital Triage Data Using NLP, published in Advanced Data Mining and Applications: 21st International Conference, ADMA 2025, Kyoto, Japan, October 22–24, 2025, Proceedings, Part III — Lecture Notes in Computer Science (LNCS, vol. 16199), Lecture Notes in Artificial Intelligence subseries, © 2026, Springer Nature.
+The paper is on [Springer Nature ADMA 2025](https://link.springer.com/book/10.1007/978-981-95-3459-3).

 This repository includes scripts for **pretraining, fine-tuning, prediction, hyperparameter search, and statistical analysis**, designed to run across: